-2. Currently Enrolled Students
+Currently Enrolled Students

-Students currently enrolled in either the MBA or J.D. program may elect to pursue the joint degree if they comply with the admission requirements of each program.
-Students enrolled in the joint program will be eligible for membership in student organizations and fraternities of each college as well as for law review, moot court, and clinical programs offered by each.
+Students currently enrolled in either the MBA or JD program may elect to pursue the joint degree if they comply with the admission requirements of each program.
+Students enrolled in the joint program will be eligible for membership in student organizations, fraternities and clinical programs of each college as well as for law review, mock trial, and moot court at NKU Chase College of Law.